Can I change my DNS entries?

 You can add custom MX records as described above if you are running your own mail server such as Microsoft Exchange.

-If you're using a Microsoft Exchange server and you're concerned about reliability, you may want to consider using the "Exchange Connector for POP3 Mailboxes", as described in the "LAN with Multiple POP3 Accounts" section of this page.
+If you’re using your own Microsoft Exchange server and you’re concerned about reliability, you may want to consider using the "Exchange Connector for POP3 Mailboxes", as described in the "LAN with Multiple POP3 Accounts" section of this page.
 This allows you to use Exchange even if your mail server is unavailable for more than four days or you have a dynamic IP address.

 I see a default "TXT" record for my Web hosting account.
 What is that?